chakravarthi-giduthuri/Python-Projects/README.md

 # Python-Projects
-This project contains some personal projects
+This repo contains some personal projects